 3. Must have earned at least 60 credit hours of college credit at the time of application submission.

-4. Must have completed one full semester at St. Edward's University (minimum of 15 credit hours) by the end of the Fall 2017 semester.
+4. Must have completed one full semester at St. Edward's University (minimum of 15 credit hours) by the end of the Spring 2023 semester.

-5. Must have firsthand experience in your professional field of interest (minimum of 30 hours suggested) at the time of application submission.
-Examples include: volunteering, shadowing, missions trips, employment at a clinic, hospital, or health professional's office.
+5. Must have firsthand experience in your professional field of interest (minimum of 50 hours required) at the time of application submission.
+Examples include: clinical volunteering, shadowing, missions trips, employment at a clinic, hospital, or health professional's office.
 We are also willing to consider some forms of live virtual shadowing, but we will not consider pre-recorded YouTube videos.

-9. Must submit a letter of evaluation.
+8. Must submit a letter of evaluation.
 Evaluators should know an applicant well enough to evaluate him/her, and can come from a variety of sources.
-Potential evaluators may include university faculty or staff, work or volunteer supervisor, health care professionals that you shadowed, etc.
+Potential evaluators may include work or volunteer supervisors, health care professionals that you shadowed, university faculty or staff, etc.